logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/sample-repository/car-rental-mobile/testing-car-rental-on-the-ios-platform/car-rental-ios-configuration/re-signing-and-installing-testarchitect-agent-on-ios.md

 The following procedures for re-signing the TestArchitect Agent app can only be performed from an macOS machine:

-1. If the test machine does not yet have a development private key already imported into the Keychain Access application, go ahead and import the private key file \(\*.p12\) on your test machine:
+1.  **Optional:** If the test machine does not yet have a development private key already imported into the Keychain Access application, go ahead and import the private key file \(\*.p12\) on your test machine:

     1. If you need to export the development private key from another test machine, select **Applications** \> **Utilities** \> **Keychain Access**.
 In the Keychain Access window, click **login** in the **Keychains** panel, then click **Keys** in the **Category** panel.
 In the **Name** panel, expand the imported private key node you want to use, right-click the certificate, select **Export** and save the keychain file.